The Awakening of Humanity: Why “Qiyamat” is Our Ascent, Not Our End

 3. Qiyamat: The Great Revolution of Humanity

 The word “Qiyamat” is often mistranslated.
-Its Arabic root q-w-m means to stand up, to establish.
-In Surah 83, Verse 6, we read:
+Its Arabic root q-w-m means to stand up, to establish, to be upright.

-“The Day when mankind will stand for the Lord of the worlds.”
+“The Day when mankind will stand Li-Rabbi (for the sake of the Lord/Providence) of the worlds.”

 4. Humanity No Longer Needs a “Guardian”